 Top 10 Books to Improve Your Project Management Skills

 To ensure projects are delivered on time, budget, and scope, great project managers truly have to be jacks-of-all-trades.
-And to remain successful, you need to improve your skillset regularly.
+And to remain successful, you need to improve your skill set regularly.
 To help you out, we’ve put together a list of the best project management books that will set you well on your way to becoming a better project manager.

 According to the Project Management Institute, organizations that undervalue project management report an average of 50% more of their projects failing outright.
 Thus, businesses must hire people with good project management skills.

 You’re in luck!
-We’ve listed 10 of our favourite books we’ve found very useful over the years.
+We’ve listed 10 of our favorite books we’ve found very useful over the years.
 And whether you’re an expert with years of experience or a novice just getting to grips with it all, there’s something for everyone.

 1. Project Management Absolute Beginner’s Guide by Greg Horine